 Coronary angiography / CT angiography

-May show small coronary arterial ectasiae, aneurysms or stenoses.
+May show small coronary arterial ectasias, aneurysms or stenoses.
 Angiography is the most sensitive and specific for vascular assessment 4.

 MRI / MR angiography

-Useful in assessing myocardial perfusion, wall thinning as well as aneurysms (MRA).
+Useful in assessing myocardial perfusion, wall thinning and aneurysms.

 History and etymology

-It is named after the Japanese physician (paediatrician) Tomisaku Kawasaki who initially described it in 1967 7.
+It is named after the Japanese paediatrician Tomisaku Kawasaki (1925-fl.
+2017) 9 who saw his first case in 1961 and initially described it in a case series of 50 children in 1967 7,9.

 - 1. Chung CJ, Stein L. Kawasaki disease: a review.
 Radiology.
 1998;208 (1): 25-33.
 Radiology (citation) - Pubmed citation